spusgh/SaaS_Apps/README.md

 <details><summary> Vibe Coding </summary>

 ## Vibe Coding - New Software Development Approach
-Vibe coding is a new approach to programming that relies on AI-powered tools to generate code based on natural language prompts.
+Vibe coding is a new approach/technique to programming that relies on AI-powered tools to generate code based on natural language prompts.
 Instead of manually writing every line of code, developers describe what they want, and AI models create the software for them.

 How It Works:
 - Describe the task – Users provide a prompt, like "Create a function that sorts a list of numbers."